MohamedEmary/route-frontend/sessions/session-05/session-05.md

 - `static` (default) - The element is positioned according to the normal flow of the document.
 - `relative` - The element is positioned according to the normal flow of the document, and then offset relative to itself based on the values of `top`, `right`, `bottom`, and `left`.
 - `absolute` - The element is removed from the normal flow of the document, and no space is created for the element in the page layout.
-It is positioned relative to its closest positioned ancestor if any; otherwise, it is placed relative to the initial containing block.
+It is positioned relative to its closest non statically positioned ancestor if any; otherwise, it is placed relative to the initial containing block.
 - `fixed` - The element is removed from the normal flow of the document, and no space is created for the element in the page layout.
 It is positioned relative to the initial containing block established by the viewport, except when one of its ancestors has a `transform`, `perspective`, or `filter` property set to something other than `none`, in which case that ancestor behaves as the containing block.
 - `sticky` - The element is treated as `relative` positioned until it crosses a specified threshold, at which point it is treated as `fixed` positioned.